 #1 Updated by Chad Heuschober over 11 years ago

 +1 to this.
 Much like duplicating an issue, duplicating a wiki template (with retention of the parent!) would be a fantastic help.

 We could use this for our pain points (user stories), and the individuals who design these are not usually technically adept enough to build link to another wiki page much-less the steps required edit the template, copy the contents, return to the pain points page, create a link to a new pain point, click the link to edit the new pain point, and paste the template contents.

 If it were possible to duplicate the template (and inherit the same parent), I could direct users to duplicate the template, give it a new name, and simply use child_pages to generate my list of known pain points.

-#6 Updated by Jos Accapadi over 6 years ago
+#6 Updated by Jos Accapadi about 11 years ago

 The include won't be exactly what people need as that means any changes to that affect changes to anything the include is in, which is sometimes opposite of what people need.

 I have an example template that I want everyone to use that says -

 - QA Checklist

 I would like them to just copy this template without having to go into the code, cut and paste into the new project, since version numbers may vary from project to project (which means that an include wouldn't work).
 A copy from project:wikipage would be nice here.